chrisnoonan98675/site/xl-deploy/how-to/configure-xl-deploy-satellite-metrics.markdown

 ---
-title: Configuring metrics to an XL Satellite server
+title: Configure XL Deploy satellite metrics
+categories:
+- xl-deploy
 subject:
 - Satellite
-categories:
-- xl-satellite
 tags:
+- satellite
+- system administration
-- metrics
+- configuration
 ---

-## Configuring the hostname and port for metrics interface
+## Configure host name and port for metrics

-XL-Satellite server binds an HTTP server to serves as JSON useful metrics.
-You can check streaming activities, number of tasks running and JVM technical metrics.
+An XL Deploy satellite server binds to an HTTP server to provide metrics in JSON format.
+This enables you to check streaming activities, the number of tasks that are running, and Java virtual machine (JVM) technical metrics.

-By default, server binds to every interface, that is to say '0.0.0.0'.
-You can change this property to specify a hostname or an IP which will be bound by this HTTP server.
+By default, the HTTP server binds to `0.0.0.0`.
+To specify a different host name or IP address for the server to bind to, modify the following setting:

     satellite {
         metrics {